papylhomme/diskmonitor/README.md

 # DisKMonitor
-KDE tools to monitor SMART devices and MDRaid health status
+KDE tools to monitor SMART devices and MDRaid health status.
+Features a full application and a Plasma applet.

 # Requirements
 * **KF5**